Write to Publish

 This page came about after I received a number of emails asking why there's so much time in between some of my books.
 With millions of books out there and with many of those authors publishing many books a year (sometimes one a month), the reality is somewhat skewed.
 More power to those who manage it, but even if I cranked out five thousand words a day, I still wouldn't have that kind of output, and I'll explain why.

-Stage 2 ~ After I finish a book, I pass along the printed pages to my mother, who acts as my primary beta-reader.
+After I finish a book, I pass along the printed pages to my mother, who acts as my beta reader, and that is only because I trust her completely.
+I don't use beta readers except for her, and I guard each manuscript like it's my personal holy grail.
 She's brutal and it takes a lot of mental preparation to go over her comments.
-Her read-through takes a week or two and then the revisions take 2-3 more weeks due to rewrites.
+Her read-through takes a week and then the revisions take another week depending on rewrites.
+I tend to spend a little more time expanding sections during this time.
 It's a fraction of that time for short stories.
 I also read through a paper version at this stage.
-I also run the manuscript through a couple of editing programs to catch errors I'd be too embarrassed for my editor to see (it misses a lot).
+I then run the manuscript through an editing program to catch errors I'd be too embarrassed for my editor to see (it misses a lot).

-Stage 5 ~ The manuscript goes to a separate proofreader on her editing team.
+Depending on scheduling and length, the manuscript goes to a separate proofreader on the editing team.
 They help catch some of those pesky errors that always seem to get through (and some that never go away!).
 Sometimes the proofreader will find something beyond the technical, and they mark it for us to review.
 This is why another pair of eyes to review is vital.
-It will go back to my editor who will then look over the proofreader's notes and either leave them for me to review, comment, or accept or remove.
-After all, she knows my writing style best (next to me).
+It will go back to my editor who will then look over the proofreader's notes and either leave them for me to review, comment or accept, or remove.
 This stage takes anywhere from a few days to two weeks, again depending upon schedules and manuscript length.

 So there you have it.
 While it may take hours or days to read a book, it takes months to get it written and edited.
 And, that time does not account for any delays the author may experience personally.
 Luckily for readers, there are thousands of great books waiting to be read, so while waiting for the next book from a well-liked or favorite author, enjoy other authors and their stories.